Stability of solitary-wave solutions of coupled NLS equations with power-type nonlinearities: Introduction

 and consider the problem of finding minimizers of the functional $H(f,g)$ subject to $(f,g) \in \Sigma_{s,t}.$ To prevent dichotomy of minimizing sequences while applying concentration-compactness method, one require to prove the strict subadditivity of the variational problem with respect to the constraint parameters.
 More precisely, we require to prove strict subadditivity of the function

-We establish the strict subadditivity of $\Theta(s,t)$ following the same approach used in \cite{[AB11]}, which utilize the fact that the $H^{1}-$norms of some functions are strictly decreasing when the mass of the functions are symmetrically rearranged.
+We establish the strict subadditivity of $\Theta(s,t)$ following the ideas and results contained in \cite{[AB11]}, which utilize the fact that the $H^{1}-$norms of some functions are strictly decreasing when the mass of the functions are symmetrically rearranged.
 The set of minimizers, namely

 is shown to be stable in the sense that a solution which starts near the set will remain near it for all time.
 We also consider the question about the characterization of the set $\mathcal{F}_{s,t}.$

 The following are our existence and stability results. \begin{thm} Suppose $\alpha, \beta, \tau >0$ and $2<p, r, 2q<6.$